jaime-garvey/dsml-study-guide/Machine Learning.md

 3. **ADAptive SYNthetic oversampling (ADASYN)** - generates point where the class imbalance is the greatest;

-Note: Each approach
+Note: Each approach comes at a cost (e.g. classifying more of minority class could cause more misclassification of majority class).
+The best solution depends on your problem and dataset.

 #### Method 2: Undersampling
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNDMyMzY4OTIsLTIwNjU2MjYzNTMsLT
+eyJoaXN0b3J5IjpbMTEwMzIzMjU2MSwtMjA2NTYyNjM1MywtMT
-E3MTg4OTc3OTUsNzI0NjY3MzczLDExNTk0MzMyMTksNjM5NzY5
+cxODg5Nzc5NSw3MjQ2NjczNzMsMTE1OTQzMzIxOSw2Mzk3Njk3
-NzY3LDMzMTU1ODY5Nl19
+NjcsMzMxNTU4Njk2XX0=
 -->